Matth-Ben/oblats/plugins/simple-history/readme.txt

    A simple way to see any uncommon activity, for example an increased number of logins or similar.

 ## Changelog

+### 4.12.0 (februari 2024)

+**Added**

+- Theme activation/switch done via WP CLI (e.g. `wp theme activate twentytwentyone`) is now logged.

+**Fixed**

+- Message type search/filter not working. [#428](https://github.com/bonny/WordPress-Simple-History/issues/428)
+- PHP notice when user has no roles. [#429](https://github.com/bonny/WordPress-Simple-History/issues/429).

+### 4.11.0 (february 2024)

+This version introduces improved user role support and enhanced export functionality.
+For more details and screenshots, check out the [release post](https://simple-history.com/2024/simple-history-4-11-0/).

+**Added**

+- Improved support for detecting and displaying changes to user role(s), including showing the adding and removal of multiple roles.
+This improvement is tested with the [Member](https://wordpress.org/plugins/members/) plugin and the [Multiple Roles](https://wordpress.org/plugins/multiple-roles/) plugin. [#424](https://github.com/bonny/WordPress-Simple-History/issues/424).
+- Column with user role(s) are included in the CSV and JSON exports. [#423](https://github.com/bonny/WordPress-Simple-History/issues/423).
+- Column with event date based on current timezone added to CSV export, in addition the the existing GMT date. [#422](https://github.com/bonny/WordPress-Simple-History/issues/422).

+**Fixed**

+- Ensure only strings are escaped in csv export. [#426](https://github.com/bonny/WordPress-Simple-History/issues/426).

+### 4.10.0 (January 2024)

+This version introduces new features and improvements, including an enhanced first experience for new users.
+For more details and screenshots, check out the [release post](https://simple-history.com/2024/simple-history-4-10-0/).

+**Added**

+- Add logging of terms (custom taxonomies and built in tags and categories supported) added or removed to a post. [#214](https://github.com/bonny/WordPress-Simple-History/issues/214).

+**Improved**

+- Terms that are added, removed, or modified are now grouped. [#398](https://github.com/bonny/WordPress-Simple-History/issues/398).
+- Show a more user-friendly and informative welcome message after installation. [#418](https://github.com/bonny/WordPress-Simple-History/issues/418).

+**Fixed**

+- Missing translation in sidebar. [#417](https://github.com/bonny/WordPress-Simple-History/issues/417).
+- 'Activated plugin "{plugin_name}"' message after first install.
+- Duplicated plugin installed and activated messages after first install. [#317](https://github.com/bonny/WordPress-Simple-History/issues/317).

+**Removed**

+- Remove usage of [load_plugin_textdomain()](https://developer.wordpress.org/reference/functions/load_plugin_textdomain/) since it's not required for plugins that are translated via https://translate.wordpress.org/. [#419](https://github.com/bonny/WordPress-Simple-History/issues/419).

+### 4.9.0 (January 2024)

+This release comes with improvements to the SQL queries that the plugin use to fetch events.
+These optimizations enhance query performance and reliability on both MySQL and MariaDB.
+Additionally, the plugin now provides support for SQLite databases.

+Read the [release post](https://simple-history.com/?p=2229) for more information.

+- Added: support for SQLite Database.
+Tested with the WordPress [SQLite Database Integration](https://wordpress.org/plugins/sqlite-database-integration/) feature plugin.
+See [Let's make WordPress officially support SQLite](https://make.wordpress.org/core/2022/09/12/lets-make-wordpress-officially-support-sqlite/) and [Help us test the SQLite implementation](https://make.wordpress.org/core/2022/12/20/help-us-test-the-sqlite-implementation/) for more information about the SQLite integration in WordPress and the current status.
+Fixes [#394](https://github.com/bonny/WordPress-Simple-History/issues/394) and [#411](https://github.com/bonny/WordPress-Simple-History/issues/411).
+- Added: Support for plugin preview button that soon will be available in the WordPress.org plugin directory.
+This is a very nice way to quickly test plugins in your web browser.
+Read more in blog post ["Plugin Directory: Preview button revisited"](https://make.wordpress.org/meta/2023/11/22/plugin-directory-preview-button-revisited/) and follow progress in [trac ticket "Add a Preview in Playground button to the plugin directory"](https://meta.trac.wordpress.org/ticket/7251).
+You can however already test the functionality using this link: [Preview Simple History plugin](https://playground.wordpress.net/?plugin=simple-history&blueprint-url=https://wordpress.org/plugins/wp-json/plugins/v1/plugin/simple-history/blueprint.json).
+- Added: IP addresses are now shown on occasions.
+- Added: Helper functions `get_cache_group()`, `clear_cache()`.
+- Changed: Better support for MariaDB and MySQL 8 by using full group by in the query.
+Fixes multiple database related errors.
+Fixes [#397](https://github.com/bonny/WordPress-Simple-History/issues/397), [#409](https://github.com/bonny/WordPress-Simple-History/issues/409), and [#405](https://github.com/bonny/WordPress-Simple-History/issues/405).
+- Changed: Misc code cleanup and improvements and GUI changes.
+- Removed: Usage of `SQL_CALC_FOUND_ROWS` since it's deprecated in MySQL 8.0.17.
+Also [this should make the query faster](https://stackoverflow.com/a/188682).
+Fixes [#312](https://github.com/bonny/WordPress-Simple-History/issues/312).
+- Removed: Columns "rep", "repeated" and "occasionsIDType" are removed from return value in `Log_Query()`.
+- Fixed: Stats widget counting could be wrong due to incorrect loggers included in stats query.

+### 4.8.0 (December 2023)

+🧩 This release contains minor fixes, some code cleanup, and adds [support for add-ons](https://simple-history.com/2023/simple-history-4-8-0-introducing-add-ons/)!

+- Add support for add-ons.
+Add-ons are plugins that extends Simple History with new features.
+The first add-on is [Simple History Extended Settings](https://simple-history.com/add-ons/extended-settings?utm_source=wpadmin) that adds a new settings page with more settings for Simple History.
+- Add `last_insert_data` property to `Logger` class.
+- Fix position of navigation bar when admin notice with additional class "inline" is shown.
+Fixes [#408](https://github.com/bonny/WordPress-Simple-History/issues/408).
+- Update logotype.
+- Fix notice when visiting the "hidden" options page `/wp-admin/options.php`.
+- Move functions `get_pager_size()`, `get_pager_size_dashboard()`, `user_can_clear_log()`, `clear_log()`, `get_clear_history_interval()`, `get_view_history_capability()`, `get_view_settings_capability()`, `is_on_our_own_pages()`, `does_database_have_data()`, `setting_show_on_dashboard()`, `setting_show_as_page()`, `get_num_events_last_n_days()`, `get_num_events_per_day_last_n_days()`, `get_unique_events_for_days()` from `Simple_History` class to `Helpers` class.
+- Remove unused function `filter_option_page_capability()`.
+- Update coding standards to [WordPressCS 3](https://make.wordpress.org/core/2023/08/21/wordpresscs-3-0-0-is-now-available/).
+- Misc code cleanup and improvements.

 ### 4.7.2 (October 2023)